edgi-govdata-archiving/web-monitoring-db/README.md

     You should now have a server running and can visit it at http://localhost:3000/.
 Open that up in a browser and go to town!

-11. Bulk importing, automated analysis, and e-mail invitations all run as asynchronous jobs, managed by a Redis queue.
-If you plan to use any of these features, you must also start a Redis server and worker.
+11. Bulk importing, automated analysis, and e-mail invitations all run as asynchronous jobs (using the fantastic [good_job gem](https://github.com/bensheldon/good_job)).
+If you plan to use any of these features, you must also start a worker:

-    Start redis:

     ```sh
-    $ redis-server
+    $ bundle exec good_job start
     ```

-    Start a worker:
+    If you only want to run particular type of job, you can set a list of queue names with the `--queues` option:

     ```sh
-    $ QUEUE=* VERBOSE=1 bundle exec rake environment resque:work
-    ```

-    If you only want to run particular type of job, you can set a list of queue names in the `QUEUES` environment variable:

-    ```sh
-    $ QUEUES=mailers,import,analysis VERBOSE=1 bundle exec rake environment resque:work
+    $ bundle exec good_job start --queues=mailers,import,analysis
     ```

     Each job type runs on a different queue: